wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_linux.rst

 Linux
 =====

 This document will guide you to install or deploy the Wazuh agent.
-Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt about your OS compatibility.

 If you are using CentOS 5, Red Hat Enterprise Linux 5, Oracle Linux 5 or SUSE 11, you must follow the guide :ref:`Wazuh Agent for Linux legacy<wazuh_agent_package_rpm_legacy>`